artemiscloud/activemq-artemis-operator/docs/help/custom-resources.md

 broker and addressing CRDs.

 ### Broker Custom Resource configuration reference
-A CR instance based on the main broker CRD enables you to configure brokers for deployment in a Kubernetes project.
+A CR instance based on the main broker CRD enables you to configure brokers for deployment in a Kubernetes project, see the [artemiscloud/activemq-artemis-operator CRDs](https://doc.crds.dev/github.com/artemiscloud/activemq-artemis-operator).
 The following is the full CRD yaml file

 ```yaml
 apiVersion: apiextensions.k8s.io/v1